AlexaCRM/alexacrm.github.io/datapress/addons/gravity-forms.md

    table:98837486-742e-ed22-9db1-00224893bd2f
 ```

+To control conditional access to requested records in dropdown or dialog use fetchXML filter.

 ## File upload columns

 You can set maximum attached file size for File upload column in Gravity Forms.
 But you should also remember about the file size limits which are set for such columns in crm.
 So that your maximum attached file should not be more than the size from the crm column settings.